 Marketing Details

-Our marketing strategy will encompass both digital and traditional methods.
-We will use Semrush for SEO optimization to improve our online visibility.
-For our email campaigns, HubSpot will be our tool of choice to engage with customers and promote upcoming sales and new arrivals.
+Our marketing strategy combines digital and traditional methods.
+We will use SEO optimization to improve our online visibility and attract organic search traffic.
+For email campaigns, we will use marketing automation tools to engage customers and promote new arrivals.

 Industry Trends